armory/documentation/_spinnaker/install_dinghy.md

 You'll need to setup webhooks for each project that has the dinghyfile or module separately.
 Make the webhook POST to: `https://spinnaker.your-company.com:8084/webhooks/git/stash`.
 If you're using stash `<v3.11.6`, you'll need to install the following [webhook plugin](https://marketplace.atlassian.com/plugins/com.atlassian.stash.plugin.stash-web-post-receive-hooks-plugin/server/overview) to be able to setup webhooks.

 ### Other Options
-* If you have fiat enabled, add the following option `--fiat-user "your-service-account"`.
+* If you have Fiat enabled, add the following option `--fiat-user "your-service-account"`.
 The service account has to be in a group that has read/write access to the pipelines you will be updating.
 If you have app specific permissions configured in your spinnaker application, make sure the service account is added.
 If you need to create a new service account, here are the [instructions](https://www.spinnaker.io/setup/security/authorization/service-accounts/#creating-service-accounts)

 * If you want to change the name of the file that describes pipelines, add the following option `--dinghyfile-name "your-name-here"`